linebender/linebender.github.io/content/blog/2026-07-11-fearless-simd-0-6/index.md

 ## Let us know what you think!

-This release closes the last major gap in `fearless_simd` in AVX-512 support and expands on the crate's flexibility.
+This release closes the last major gap in Fearless SIMD in AVX-512 support and expands on the crate's flexibility.
 We believe `fearless_simd` can become _the_ foundational SIMD crate for the Rust ecosystem, whether you want [automatic vectorization](https://github.com/linebender/fearless_simd/tree/main/fearless_simd#automatic-vectorization), [portable SIMD](https://github.com/linebender/fearless_simd/tree/main/fearless_simd#portable-simd), [safe access to intrinsics](https://github.com/linebender/fearless_simd/tree/main/fearless_simd#explicit-intrinsics), or all of the above.

 Are you building something exciting with it?
 Is there something `fearless_simd` is missing?
 Please let us know [on Zulip](https://xi.zulipchat.com/#narrow/channel/514230-simd/topic/v0.2E6.2E0/with/609515457)!